VirajVaitha123/Survey-Analysis---Powered-by-Unsupervised-Learning/README.md

 Clustering is an unsupervised machine learning method.
 Unsupervised techniques don't require labelled data (it doesn't need us humans to teach the model directly).
 This notebook will focus on clustering customer survey responses from an airline.
 This analysis could be used on any surveys that use a numerical scale.

+#### Methodology

+Create a real life scenario to make the randomly generated data more meaningful and easier to follow.

+An airline company would like to analyze survey results at scale.
+This could help the company identify loyal customers and improve the retiontion of non loyal customers.

+1. Design the Survey

 Please note that it's important for each response to be on the same scale.
 An airline has been collecting feedback from their customers through their app.
 It's important for the executive team at the airline to understand the reponses to provide improvements to the airline.

 0 - Strongly Disagree <br>